maabou512/ospo_paper2021/README.md

 ## About the LFJ Collaborative Translation Effort (CTE)

-**"How translation works can be more effective, efficient and ENJOYABLE in COLLABORATIVE manner? "**

-This is translation challenge, and notion that native authors never have. we focus on the challenge.

-This output is also a a case study of such such stuff,so  we did translation defining a process like this.
+__"How translation works can be more effective, efficient and ENJOYABLE in COLLABORATIVE manner? "__ This is translation challenge, and notion that native authors never have. we focus on the challenge.
+The output here is also a a case study of such such effort, based on a process like below.

 ![CTE trial](./imgs/CTE_trial_process.png)